ChanneanAN/ChanneanAN/README.md

-## I'm a Channean AN, Developer (Full Stack JAVAScript), and Grapihc Design!!
+## I'm a Channean AN, Developer (Full Stack JavaScript), and Grapihc Design!!

 ### Connect with me: